agalitsyna/ChromatinCompartments/README.md

 # ChromatinCompartments

 This is a small project to call chromatin compartments in a unified way from any Hi-C dataset.
-Operating system:
+Operating system: Linux only.

 It combines multiple tools for Hi-C data processing, including: